u-boot/u-boot/doc/driver-model/design.rst

   the driver operations structure in the driver, rather than passing it to the driver bind function.
-- Rename some structures to make them more similar to Linux (struct udevice instead of struct instance, struct platdata, etc.)
+- Rename some structures to make them more similar to Linux (struct udevice instead of struct instance, struct plat, etc.)
 - Change the name 'core' to 'uclass', meaning U-Boot class.
 It seems that this concept relates to a class of drivers (or a subsystem).
 We shouldn't use 'class' since it is a C++ reserved word, so U-Boot class (uclass) seems better than 'core'.
 - Remove 'struct driver_instance' and just use a single 'struct udevice'.
   This removes a level of indirection that doesn't seem necessary.
-- Built in device tree support, to avoid the need for platdata
+- Built in device tree support, to avoid the need for plat
 - Removed the concept of driver relocation, and just make it possible for the new driver (created after relocation) to access the old driver data.
   I feel that relocation is a very special case and will only apply to a few